TheReconJacob/agile-uni/README.md

  Execute `CREATE DATABASE agileuni;` & `USE agileuni;`

  Then execute `SOURCE <path to file>/db_0.sql` and any other sql files necessary

+ ### Dev DB

+ You need to create your own dev credentials

+## Nimbus

+Follow the getting started guide https://developer.bskyb.com/wiki/display/cloud/Nimbus+Getting+started

+We have a dev server on M25 so login to https://api.cf.dev-paas.bskyb.com

+You need to attempt a login to the `DL-SoftwareEngineeringAcademy` org before you can be added to it.
+Ask someone on slack to find who the Space Manager is.

 ## Testing